Promoting Community & Intercultural Relations through Dialogue and Encounter (CIR) project

 • identifying the challenges to, and solutions for, advancing integration at local and national level with minority ethnic and majority communities.

-Using creative methods in intercultural dialogue work, initial local dialogue activities included the co-design and co-hosting of Africa Day 2021 with subsequent further collaborations resulting in the coordination of the Africa Day 2022 showcase event; a joint event with the Shaking Bog Arts and Nature Festival; partner participation in Refugee Week, and the hosting of an event as part of South Dublin Co Council (SDCC) Social Inclusion Festival.
+Using creative methods in intercultural dialogue work, initial local dialogue activities included the co-design and co-hosting of Africa Day 2021 with subsequent further collaborations resulting in the coordination of the Africa Day 2022 showcase event; partner participation in Refugee Week, and the hosting of an event as part of South Dublin Co Council (SDCC) Social Inclusion Festival.

-More recently a series of Irish African and Irish Muslim creative intercultural projects have been launched including collaborations with ReWrite, the creative organisation led by award winning writer Melatu Uche Okorie, and the RTE Diversity Lead Zbyszek Zalinski.
-A collaboration with the National Museum of Ireland, which originated through Glencree’s partnership with the European Network Remembrance and Solidarity (ENRS), that engages participants on a journey to explore significant themes and moments in the intertwining histories of the African and Irish diasporas.
+• the National Museum of Ireland, which originated through Glencree’s partnership with the European Network Remembrance and Solidarity (ENRS).
+This project aims to engage participants on a journey to explore significant themes and moments in the intertwining histories of the African and Irish diasporas.

-Learnings and feedback from CIR network participants and other stakeholders are shared in a fortnightly Information Bulletin.
-To subscribe to this Newsletter, please click on this link. >
+• Learnings and feedback from CIR network participants and other stakeholders are shared in a fortnightly Information Bulletin.
+To subscribe to this Bulletin, please click on this link. >

 #InterculturalGlencree